 butternut squash hummus

-Sometimes you don’t need to re-invent the wheel.
-This fabulous dip, straight from the Jerusalem Cookbook by yotam Ottolenghi and sami Tamimi, is great on its own or as part of a Middle Eastern Meze.
+This fabulous dip, based on the one from the Jerusalem Cookbook by yotam Ottolenghi and sami Tamimi, is great on its own or as part of a Middle Eastern Meze.

 Butternut Squash Hummus

-Yotam Ottolenghi and Sami Tamimi's Butternut Squash and Tahini Spread
+Yotam Ottolenghi and Sami Tamimi's Butternut Squash and Tahini Spread, with a Twist

 Ingredients: